IngloriousCoderz/inglorious-engine/examples/apps/todomvc-ts/README.md

 ## 🐛 Debugging with Redux DevTools

-This demo includes Redux DevTools integration with the `devtoolsMiddleware`:
+This demo includes Redux DevTools integration with the `devtools` middleware:

 1. Install **[Redux DevTools Extension](https://github.com/reduxjs/redux-devtools)**
 2. Open the app and launch DevTools